captainblue01/dotfiles/config/qtile/README.md

 ### Screens

-Please set the enviroment variable `SCREENS` to the number of screens you would like qtile to setup

-> If there is no enviroment variable set for `SCREENS` it will default to 3
-> Please set the enviroment variable `MAIN_SCREEN` to the screen that you would like primary widgets to show (WAYLAND ONLY)
+Kanshi creates a screens file at `/tmp/.screens` file that has 2 numbers the first lists the number of screens and the seconds sets the primary display.
+This Qtile config reads this file for screen information.

 ### Device Type